In This Article

 |---|---|---|---|

-| Immediately Hazardous | Active gas odor, active leak, severely corroded pipe wall, missing supports creating imminent failure risk | Notify Con Edison immediately; do not file report until hazard is addressed.
-Building may need partial or full gas shut-off. | Immediate β prior to filing |
+| Immediately Hazardous | Active gas odor, active leak, severely corroded pipe wall, missing supports creating imminent failure risk | Notify Con Edison immediately; do not file report until the hazard is addressed.
+Building may need partial or full gas shut-off. | Immediate |

-| Non-Hazardous Defect | Corroded pipe surface (no active leak), deteriorated supports, minor joint seepage, non-compliant materials | Must be remediated and a follow-up report (or amended filing) submitted to DOB | Within 120 days of original filing |
+| Non-Hazardous Defect | Corroded pipe surface (no active leak), deteriorated supports, minor joint seepage, non-compliant materials | Remediate the condition and submit any required follow-up documentation to DOB under the current remediation rules | Per current DOB remediation window |

 | No Conditions Found | All exposed piping is in acceptable condition | LMP files the inspection report via DOB NOW.
-No further action required until next cycle. | N/A |
+No further action is required until the next applicable cycle. | Next scheduled cycle |

 The Filing Process: DOB NOW